-Hyattsville shall develop a "Standard Response Protocol" (Protocol) within ninety days to inform appropriate responses by all "City Agents" responsible for implementing and responding to Chapter 52 and in meeting the requirements of the Prince George's County Codes on animal control.
-This will include requirements to provide county reporting, issue written warning or citations, log and track data for annual reporting, and share incident in police log.
+Hyattsville shall develop a "Standard Response Protocol" (Protocol) within ninety days to inform appropriate responses by all "Animal Control Liaisons" responsible for implementing and responding to Chapter 52 and in meeting the requirements of the Prince George's County Codes on animal control.
+This will include requirements to provide county reporting, issue written warning or citations, log and track data for annual reporting, and share incidents in the police log.